Thursday, 7 May 2015

 Perhaps the misguided thinking ties up with the notion of Bible 'secret', or 'hidden' meanings.
 I reject that notion, whilst retaining the parameters above.
 The Bible does repay careful study.
 The text is illuminated by use of different translations and by understanding the setting from which it came.
 More than that, the text is illuminated by the whole.
 Essentially, to the open 'heart' the text is 'revealed' by God.
 This is the work of his Holy Spirit.
 Below is a line from Jesus which bears on this and primarily relates to my being confident that the early followers (apostles, etc) got it right.
 (I think you will find the context supports the weight I am placing on these words and that I am not coming under the 2 Peter 3:16 warning: ignorant and unsteady people even destroy themselves by twisting what he [Paul] said.
 They do the same thing with other Scriptures too [CEV].)

-From Jesus in John 14:
+Here is the line from Jesus in John 14:

 26 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
 (NIV)